pcfgallery/website/_posts/2022-02-22-assign-to-self-button.md

 authors:
   - sindre_johan_vinje
 ---
-A button to show a button changing ownerid to the logged in user.
+A control to show a button changing ownerid to the logged in user.